Rtutorials/Rtutorials/README.md

 ## Support or Contact
- If you want to contact me (or employ me!), you can reach me at bhendel 'at' ucdavis.edu.
+ If you want to contact me (or employ me!), you can reach me at bhendelmail 'at' gmail.com.